vuralcanasal/GitNotes/01_Init_Add_Commit.md

    - Commit added changes with a comment by `git commit` command

 # Git Add
-After working on your project, you can see changed files in `git status`:
+After working on your project, you can see the changed files by using `git status`:
 > On branch main
 > Your branch is up to date with 'origin/main'.
 >